ruphaa/twitter-bot/README.md

 # Twitter-bot

-Lambda for tweeting a dev article everyday triggered by a Scheduler
+Lambda for tweeting a dev article everyday triggered by a Zapier Scheduler